Morwenstow

-Morwenstow (Logmorwenn) is a civil parish in north Cornwall, UK.
+Morwenstow (Logmorwenn) is a civil parish in north Cornwall, England, United Kingdom.
 The parish abuts the west coast, about six miles (10 km) north of Bude and within the Cornwall Area of Outstanding Natural Beauty (AONB).

 Morwenstow is the most northerly parish in Cornwall.
 As well as the churchtown (a hamlet called Crosstown), other settlements in the parish include Shop, Woodford, Gooseham, Eastcott, Woolley and West Youlstone.
 The population at the 2011 census was 791.
 Morwenstow parish is bounded to the north and east by parishes in Devon, to the south by Kilkhampton parish and to the west by the Atlantic.
 The River Tamar has its source at a spring on Woolley Moor, at 50.9235°N 4.4622°W, which is in the parish near the border with Devon.

 Morwenstow is the one-time home of the eccentric vicar and poet Robert Stephen Hawker (1803–1875), the writer of Cornwall's anthem Trelawny.
 Hawker is also credited with reviving the custom of Harvest Festivals.

 Parish church

 The Church of St Morwenna and St John the Baptist, Morwenstow is dedicated to Saints John the Baptist and Morwenna and is of the Norman period.
 The Vicarage was built for Hawker and has chimneys in the form of the towers of various churches associated with him.

 The nearby coast is hazardous to shipping and the corpses of drowned sailors were laid out in the churchyard and then buried.
 Hawker buried over forty who were washed up within the parish boundaries.

 One of the memorials in the churchyard was the white figurehead of the "Caledonia", a brig from Scotland that sank on the perilous rocks of Higher Sharpnose in 1842.
-The captain and crew are buried in the churchyard.
-In 2004 the figurehead was removed for conservation, with the intention of placing a replica in the churchyard and the conserved original inside the church.
+The captain and most of the crew are buried in the churchyard.
+In 2004 the figurehead was removed for conservation and is now displayed on the north wall inside the church.
+A resin replica of the figurehead stands in the churchyard.